noellewolf/noellewolf/README.md

 ## What do I care about?
 - Learning new languages, frameworks, and workflows.
-- Collaborating with developers and the tech community as a whole.
+- Collaborating with the greater tech community.
 - Teaching others.
 Tech is for everyone!

 ## My Coding Experience